DrummerDee/DrummerDee/README.md

   ### : woman_technologist : About Me :

-  I am a full stack developer from Florida
 - I am a full stack developer learning various frameworks and building mutiple website and applications -I am exploring react and node.js
  - In my free time I like to read as well as play my violin